-Sydnee: If you're saying you knew that, you were lying.
+Sydnee: If you're saying you knew that, you're lying.

 Justin: Yeah, you- Nah, I think they probably knew.
 They were transporting silk.
 Which, if you imagine planes back then, that makes a lot of sense.
 Like, "Hey, I wanna do the first cargo flight."
 "What do you wanna bring?"
 "Something light."

 Justin: "Planes are bad.
-None of us trust them.
+Like don't- None of us trust them.
 Silk?
 Perfect."